A version of this article is published by the Financial Times. See also Mainly Martinborough, plus Kumeu River.

 But, as in the rest of the wine world, conventional winemakers are starting to be tempted to try some of these new/old techniques.
 Helen Masters is the wizard at the celebrated Ata Rangi winery in Martinborough.
 Since the 2014 vintage she has been experimenting with macerating a small proportion of her Sauvignon Blanc grapes with the skins for up to six weeks, ‘to try to capture the flavour and phenolics of the grape’.
 In 2015 she increased that proportion from five to seven per cent, a sign of approval of the technique which certainly results in a wine unimaginably more complex than the average Marlborough Sauvignon Blanc.

-If you're on a winning streak, as Kiwi wine producers undoubtedly are, there is presumably not too much incentive to change.
+If you’re on a winning streak, as New Zealand wine producers undoubtedly are, there is presumably not too much incentive to change.

 Black Estate, Waipara

 Cambridge Road, Martinborough